Efficient Shallow Ritz Method For 1D Diffusion Problems: Numerical Experiments

 \subsection{Non-smooth Solution}

 The exact solution of the second test problem is

 noting that $u(x)\in H^{1+1/6-\epsilon}(I)$ for any $\epsilon >0$.
 As discussed in \Cref{Section2}, the order of approximation with $n$ uniform breakpoints is at most $1/6$, i.e., the error bound is ${\cal O}\left(n^{-1/6}\right)$.
-For $n=22$ breakpoints, \Cref{ex2Figure} depicts approximations on (a) the uniform mesh, (b) the moving mesh after $500$ iterations of the dBN, and (c) the adaptively refined moving mesh ($n=8, 12, 16, 22$).
+For $n=22$ breakpoints, \Cref{ex2Figure} depicts approximations on (a) the uniform mesh, (b) the moving mesh after $500$ iterations of the dBN, and (c) the adaptively refined moving mesh ($n=11, 16, 22$).
 The breakpoints move to the left where the solution exhibits the most curvature.
 As expected, the AdBN is more effective than the dBN.

 \Cref{comparison_adapt2} compares dBN, AdBN, and aFEM.
-In this experiment, the dBN method was run for $250$ iterations for $n=14,\, 19$, and $24$ neurons.
-Both AdBN and aFEM start with $10$ breakpoints and are refined $3$ and $16$ times, respectively.
+In this experiment, the dBN method was run for 300 iterations for 14, 18, and 23 breakpoints.
+Both AdBN and aFEM start with 10 breakpoints and are refined 4 and 16 times, respectively.
 The same marking strategy \cref{marking} is used to determine intervals for refinement for aFEM.
-The true error of the dBN using 24 breakpoints is slightly more accurate than that of aFEM after 14 refinements (82 breakpoints), and the error of AdBN after 3 refinements (24 breakpoints) is comparable to that of aFEM after its $16^{th}$ refinement (122 breakpoints).
+The true error of the dBN using 23 breakpoints is slightly more accurate than that of aFEM after 11 refinements (45 breakpoints), and the error of AdBN after 4 refinements (31 breakpoints) is more accurate to that of aFEM after its $16^{th}$ refinement (122 breakpoints).